 - have trouble with your balance, coordination, or vision

 - begin producing breast milk, although you have not given birth

 - have excessive body hair growth

 - are over age 16 and haven't had your first period

 How can I prevent secondary amenorrhea?

 The best way to prevent secondary amenorrhea is to maintain a healthy lifestyle.
-Stay at a healthy weight, learn ways to cope with stress and emotional problems, and stay up to date with your scheduled pelvic exam and Pap smears.
+Stay at a healthy weight, stay aware of your monthly period, and stay up to date with your scheduled pelvic exam and Pap smears.

 Can't find the health information you’re looking for?